Earthquake survivors in Japan sleep in coats and hats at shelters without heat or running water - KESQ

 “I feel like, even now, the building is shaking,” Akiyama said.
 “Whenever an aftershock happens, I think of the main quake and my body trembles.”

-Monday’s earthquake, on the first day of the new year, killed at least 62 people, according to the official website of the prefecture.
-It added that an unknown number remain missing, as authorities continue searching for those trapped under rubble or in cut-off areas.
+Monday’s earthquake, on the first day of the new year, killed at least 73 people, according to a spokesperson for Ishikawa Prefecture.
+The prefecture’s official website added that an unknown number remain missing, as authorities continue searching for those trapped under rubble or in cut-off areas.

-Earlier on Tuesday, Chief Cabinet Secretary Yoshimasa Hayashi had said 120 people were still waiting to be rescued.
+Chief Cabinet Secretary Yoshimasa Hayashi on Wednesday said 70 people had been rescued overnight and officials were rushing to meet a request to deploy rescue dogs.
+The number of missing people was still being counted, he said.

 The quake shook the Noto Peninsula, located on the western, more rural side of central Japan, triggering tsunami alerts, fires and collapsed buildings.
-Photos across the region showed entire multi-story buildings had fallen on their side, burned structures, damaged roads and rubble where houses once stood.
+Photos across the region showed entire multi-story buildings had fallen on their side, burned structures and rubble where houses once stood.

+Infrastructure damage remains a major challenge, Hayashi said Wednesday.
+Roads in and around the peninsula are blocked, though some routes are being cleared for vehicles to deliver food and essentials to the impacted areas, he said.

 For some, the quake brought back memories of the 2011 Tōhoku 9.0 magnitude earthquake and tsunami, which triggered a nuclear meltdown at the Fukushima power plant.
 It left more than 22,000 dead or missing, most of them from tsunami waves, with the long-term impact still felt to this day.